The Weight That Followed Me Home

 It doesn’t scream.

-It simply exists — heavy, quiet, and absolute.
+heavy, quiet, and absolute.

 In that moment, it felt like standing too close to something catastrophic.
 I understood, in real time, how hearing trauma can fracture the listener as well.
 Not because you imagine it, but because the human nervous system recognises loss before the mind can explain it.